kunai-project/kunai-doc/docs/events/read.md

 :::

 :::danger
-If you decide to enable these events (disabled by default), you must be aware that they are going to be a lot.
-Please make sure you have read the [configuration section](../configuration.md).
+If you decide to enable these events (disabled by default), please be aware that there will be a large number of them.
+Make sure you have read the [configuration section](../configuration.md).
 :::

 ```json